redox-os/website/content/news/this-month-250430.md

 ## Documentation Improvements

 - (doc) Ribbon added [advanced instructions](https://doc.redox-os.org/book/troubleshooting.html#fix-breaking-changes) to fix common types of breaking changes in the book
+- (doc) Ribbon added the RISC-V support on the website FAQ
 - (doc) Miles Ramage did formatting improvements on the Chapter 4 of the book
 - (doc) Miles Ramage and Ribbon improved and fixed the Chapter 2 of the book